raku-community-modules/Testo/README.md

 # FEATURES

-- Tests routines designed for testing Perl 6 code
+- Tests routines designed for testing Raku code
 - Configurable output: TAP, JSON, or even a custom type!
 - Easy to extend with your own custom test routines!